adikabintang/kolor-di-dinding/os/troubleshooting_guide.md

 Source: https://www.slashroot.in/how-does-traceroute-work-and-examples-using-traceroute-command

 First of all, remember that there is a TTL field in the IP packet (TTL in IPv4, hop limit in IPv6).
 It gives the maximum number of *hops* it can go through (not time).
 By default, the TTL is 30.
 Everytime an IP packet goes through a hop, such as router, the router will decrement by 1.
-If the TTL field is 1, th router will reply with ICMP message to say to the sender that "TTL exceeded".
+If the TTL field is 1, the router will reply with ICMP message to say to the sender that "TTL exceeded".

 See example: